 The Group provides good-quality housing for its employees, together with clean, potable water and proper sanitation.
 Kindergartens are provided for very young children, as is transport for older children to nearby government schools.
 In remote locations, where schools are not available, the Group assists by providing land and some buildings so that government schools can operate on the plantations.

 The Group makes sure the statutory rights of all its workers are respected and we are committed to consulting our workers.
 Workers are all represented by a trades union for collective wage bargaining and discussion of health, safety and other matters affecting employees.
-Some 27% of the Group's employees are women; the Group operates gender committees on all its estates intended to encourage participation of women in the workforce.
+The Group ‘s wages are never less than the minimum wage set by the provincial government.
+In 2017, some 27% of the Group's employees were women; the Group operates gender committees on all its estates intended to encourage participation of women in the workforce.
+We have clear policies, strictly enforced, to prevent children working or any form of forced labour.

 The Group has a whistleblowing line which all employees can use to raise issues of concern.
-Phone calls can be made anonymously to the head of the Group's Indonesian internal audit department, or by email to different addresses in Indonesia or the UK.
+Phone calls can be made anonymously to the head of the Group's Indonesian internal audit department (+62 813 7602 9872), or by email to different addresses in Indonesia or the UK (email@example.com; firstname.lastname@example.org).
 Where known, the identity of any caller is protected, generally being restricted to the head of internal audit and our Indonesian President director.
+By preserving their anonymity, we defend whistle blowers from reactions by others.
+The Group rewards those who bring forward material concerns through confidential annual appraisals.